xiangp126/Let-Unlatch/README.md

+### Illustrate
-- This project aims to deploy shadowsocks from source on your VPS by just single command
+- This project aims to deploy shadowsocks from source on your `VPS` by just single command
-    - just to save my time when tranfserred between different VPS
+    - just to save my time when tranfserred between different `VPS`
     - dynamic generate executable file for /etc/init.d/ use
-- Why choose c version of source
+- Why choose `c` version of source
     - support udp relay
-    - maybe faster
+    - work faster
 - Why choose CentOS
     - personal hobby
     - good reputation for running as server
 - code also for Ubuntu, though not checked yet

 Current released version v1.0

-## Quick Start
+### Quick Start
 ```bash
 > sh oneKey.sh
 [NAME]